 Just another day in her life.

 A few hours later, the silence was broken by soft footfalls from the hallway.
 Molly turned to look at the door, expecting it to be one of her colleagues, but when the door was opened it wasn't anyone she recognized.
-He was tall and skinny, with messy brown hair and a long brown coat not unlike Sherlock's.
-He blinked in surprise when he saw Molly in the room, them broke out in a bright grin.
+The man was tall and skinny, with messy brown hair and a long brown coat not unlike Sherlock's.
+He blinked in surprise when he saw Molly in the room, then broke out in a bright grin.
 "Oh, hello!
 Didn't know there was anyone down here."